 Beware!
-There are some tricky parts but in all such, there are safety ropes.
-The route is absolutely stunning.
+There are some tricky parts, but in all such, there are safety ropes.
+The route is stunning.

 Here is the lagoon under the waterfall.

-These Levadas in Madeira do create some amazing experiences, right?
+These Levadas in Madeira do create some fantastic experiences.

 Hiking Tips for Levadas in Madeira